rwxrob/zet/docs/381/README.md

-# What do the emoji/modes mean?
+# 📞 What do the emoji Twitch modes mean?

 📺 <https://youtu.be/se_yJgVi4tc>